Beu-Wolf/SIRS_3RD/README.md

 To revoke the authorization of a user to edit a file, type `revoke file` after the prompt.
 Type the file path (also starting in the `<filesRootFolder>`), and then the user to which you want to revoke the authorization.
 You can't revoke from a file not created by you, that is, not inside the `sharedFiles` folder.

 ### Exit
-To stop your connection to the Server type `exit` after the prompt
+To stop your connection to the Server type `exit` after the prompt.
+You will be prompted to say in which file to store this client.
+If you don't want to save the current state of this client, just press `Enter` without specifying a file.

 ## Ransomware
 To simulate a ransomware attack, go to the Server process (in VM or locally) and change one of the stored files (by deleting or adding characters).
 Then do a `get file` in one of the clients for the specified file.
 You will see the file will be recovered from the backup and the client will have the newest correct version of the file.